Poland, Indiana: Legend

 In 2008, Poland was thrust into the limelight as the birthplace of a modern-day Noah's ark.
 The late Tom West, 71, and his wife of 52 years, Marsha, started building a 57 ft long, 33-ton stainless steel sailboat on an old tennis court next to his house.
 "I know I'm not nuts but it's a big undertaking," West has been quoted as saying.
 Tom is a former tennis coach and farmer with several college degrees, including one in astrophysics.
 The interior of the boat is 6.5 ft tall, and about 600 sqft, or about the size of a small apartment.
 West plans to build a full kitchen, sleeping quarters for 12 people, two bathrooms, a lounge and a navigation center.
 West has built the boat especially to resist attack by pirates.
 There are steel doors with locking mechanisms to assure protection.
 After completion, Tom and Marsha plan to launch the boat in Kentucky Lake, then take the Tombigbee waterway to the Gulf of Mexico, then on to see the world.

+In 2001, Faith was launched in Cincinnati where she sailed down several rivers and channels to Mobile Bay in Alabama where she entered the Gulf.
+Tom and Marsha lived on Faith for seven years while he continued making interior improvements.

 Education

 Patricksburg Elementary, Owen Valley Middle, Cloverdale High School.

 Cloverdale High School is a public high school in Cloverdale.
 The principal of Cloverdale High School is Mr Sonny Stoltz.
 408 students attend Cloverdale High School and are mostly White, non-Hispanic; Multiracial; and Hispanic.
-0% of the Cloverdale High School students have limited English proficiency.
+100% of the Cloverdale High School students have limited English proficiency.
 53% of the 408 students here have subsidized lunches.
 The student to teacher ratio at Cloverdale High School is 14:1.
 South Putnam High School is one of the nearest high schools.

 Owen County Library OCPL has served Owen County for over 100 years.